skan-io/skan-docs/docs/github-pages.md

 You will have all the files you need to launch a **github.io** page for your repo inside `/docs`.
 Add them to your github repository.

-> Note: assumes you have run `git init` and set up your local repository
+> Note: assumes you have run `git init` and set up your local repository.

 ```bash
 git add -A